List of FLCL characters: Haruko Haruhara

-Haruko Haruhara (ハルハラ・ハル子, Haruhara Haruko), her actual name Haruha Raharu (ハルハ・ラハル), is the mysterious pink-haired alien who is the central character in the FLCL series and serves as the antagonistic catalyst for the abnormal events within the series, her goals mostly unknown save her obsessive desire to have Atomsk by absorbing him.
+Haruko Haruhara (ハルハラ・ハル子, Haruhara Haruko), her actual name Haruha Raharu (ハルハ・ラハル), is a mysterious pink-haired alien girl who is the central character in the FLCL series and serves as the antagonistic catalyst for the abnormal events within the series, her goals mostly unknown save her obsessive desire to have Atomsk by absorbing him.
+She came to Earth years before the events of the first series and has history with Amarao, a deemed failure to her expectations.
 She is an energetic and unpredictably reckless sociopath who is nicknamed "Vespa Woman" for riding a sunglow Piaggio Vespa SS 180, claiming to be 19 and later 16 despite Mamimi's observation that she is 20.
-Haruko is usually seen carrying a midnight blue left-handed Rickenbacker bass guitar model 4001.
 She displays knowledge of guitar types & American classic rock.
-Her Rickenbacker is modified to fire bullets together with axe and rocket launcher modes.
-Haruko can also use it to fly and open N.O.
-Channels.
-In the manga, she also uses a cut off rifle similar to Mare's leg.
-Haruko also has the ability to hypnotize weak-minded people into complying with her demands or believing anything she wants, such as having someone believe a bad drawing to be a photograph of a fabricated experience.
+Besides unlocking a human's N.O. abilities by kissing them, Haruko also has the ability to hypnotize weak-minded people into complying with her demands or believing anything she wants like having someone believe a bad drawing to be a photograph of a fabricated experience.